coupeez/h5Validate/README.md

 Wouldn't you like a library like h5Validate written to work with node-style modules, Browserify, and web components?
 I'd love your help.
 [Take a look at the issues and contribute!](https://github.com/ericelliott/h5v2/issues)

+##Forked from ericelliott / h5Validate 0.9.1 and modified by coupeez

 August 20 2015
-version 0.9.1-mod
+version 0.1.0

-Forked and modified to:
  - support commonJS/NPM style module loader.
  - require('jquery'); expected to be installed in node_modules
  - Rename library main file: jquery.h5Vlaidate.js -> h5Validate.js